-- minimises adverse impact on the environmental values of the receiving waters and appropriately manages stormwater - " minimises adverse impacts on natural landforms and visual amenity of the site - retains significant vegetation where possible within parks, along streets and within development sites
+" minimises adverse impact on the environmental values of the receiving

-- " ensures that all land and groundwater will be fit for its intended use in accordance with accepted standards and practices - " maintains or enhance marine habitat within the bed and banks of the Ross River including the western sandbank - " incorporates leading energy efficiency2 and water efficiency practices, maximises recycling opportunities and reduces waste generation - " promotes the adoption of decentralised energy generation systems and natural ventilation to reduce energy use - " incorporates landscaping that contributes to flora and fauna habitat and fauna movement, with street trees selected from species native and/or endemic to the Oonoonba UDA - " demonstrates consistency with current best practice for the identification and management of acid sulfate soils - " appropriately manages mosquito breeding areas - " development will achieve an appropriate level of flood immunity.
+- waters and appropriately manages stormwater - " minimises adverse impacts on natural landforms and visual amenity of the site - " retains significant vegetation where possible within parks, along streets and within development sites - " ensures that all land and groundwater will be fit for its intended use in accordance with accepted standards and practices - maintains or enhances marine habitat within the bed and banks of the Ross River including the western sandbank - " incorporates leading energy efficiency2 and water efficiency practices, maximises recycling opportunities and reduces waste generation - " promotes the adoption of decentralised energy generation systems and natural ventilation to reduce energy use - " incorporates landscaping that contributes to flora and fauna habitat and fauna movement, with street trees selected from species native and/or endemic to the Oonoonba UDA - " demonstrates consistency with current best practice for the identification and management of acid sulfate soils - For Class 1 and Class 2 buildings (as defined in the Building Code of Australia 2009) the Queensland Development Code MP 4.1 Sustainable buildings outlines minimum requirements in terms of energy efficiency and efficient fixtures for water conservation.

+- " appropriately manages mosquito breeding areas - " development will achieve an appropriate level of flood immunity3.